jondbennett/GaryCooper/README.md

 [SaveController](https://github.com/jondbennett/SaveController) libraries,
 so you'll need to download them as well.

-The files "sunriset.h" and "sunriset.cpp" were downloaded as-is from the: http://www.stjarnhimlen.se/
+The files "sunriset.h" and "sunriset.cpp" were downloaded as-is from: http://www.stjarnhimlen.se/